Qcent/blog-site/README.md

 Once the project has been installed and configured as outlined above, you can run the server by typing `node server.js` or `npm start`.
 Then navigate to the network path:port of the server and browse the posts or create an account and post some thoughts of your own.

+## Credits

+Special Thanks to [SVGrepo.com](https://svgrepo.com) for providing all the images used on this site.

 ## Contributing